DanwangJessica/GRSR/README.md

 # Example
 Before running the code, please put all the five folders (scr,Musgy,blast-2.2.26,GRIMM-synteny and GRIMM) in the same directory.
-Here is an example that you can run the three steps separately.
+Here is an example that you can run the four steps separately.
 All the inputs and outputs of each step are in the [~/src/Example](src/Example) directory.
 Step 1 may take a long time.
 For example, for aligning 25 bacterial chromosomes, it will take almost 1 day.
 But for aligning the 3 bacterial chromosomes in our example, it will only take several minutes.
 Step 2 and Step 3 are fast and normally will only cost a few minutes.
 ## Step 1.
 Run mugsy to get multiple sequence alignment results:
 Commands for Step 1:
 ```